Amazon Simple Storage Service (S3) plugin

 Configuration

-The name of the configuration which holds all the connection information.
+Required.
+The name of the configuration that holds all the connection information.
 This must reference a valid existing configuration.
-(Required)

 Bucket Name

-Name of the bucketof which to list the folders.
-(Required)
+Required.
+Name of the bucket in which to list the folders.

 Key

 The key prefix of the virtual directory to which the folder is uploaded.
-Keep this field empty to upload files to the root of the bucket.
+Leave this field empty to upload files to the root of the bucket.

 Folder to Upload